TV-Rename/Website/_manual/user/index.md

 ## Lets (not) start at the beginning...

-In true technical manual fashion we're going to start at the end because, as is so often the case, it makes sense to see where your going to figure out how best to get there.
+In true technical manual fashion we're going to start at the end because, as is so often the case, it makes sense to see where you're going to figure out how best to get there.

 {% include_relative when-to-watch.md %}